“Of course combining elfsong and The Word is a bad idea. Which is why we should be the ones to try it first.”

 Fantasy X-Files Meets Better Call Saul

-In a world of rigid hierarchies, Healer Andrew Norwood’s life isn't his own.
+Blessed from birth by the goddess Este, Healer Andrew Norwood’s life isn't his own.
 Raised by a traveling apothecarist rather than in a formal Temple, Andrew always knew he was different, but his ability to heal any living soul, regardless of species, turns out to be unprecedented.
 It is a gift that makes him invaluable - and a target.
+With no guidelines and disastrous consequences for failure, Andrew finds himself reluctantly drawn in to celestial chaos.

 A Classic Fantasy Series